 There are thousands of ash trees on public land in West Lothian and many more on private land.
 Ash is one of the most common, native tree species in the area, and it contributes significantly to the local landscape and ecology.

 The council are continuing to survey and monitor ash trees across the county both on council and private land.
 At present the council have surveyed the whole adopted road network 1043km and adjacent paths, including housing estates.
 Alongside this all schools have been surveyed and over 50 % of public open space has been surveyed.
 This will be continually expanded upon over subsequent years.

 To report ash trees of concern please call our contact centre or report it using our online form (Quoting Ash Dieback)

 Remedial felling and pruning

 West Lothian Council will only be dealing with trees on public land, such as parks, schools, or within roadside verges that it owns and/or manages.

 The council also has a duty of care to protect the public from dangerous trees on private land that have the potential to impact public areas such as highways.
-The council has started to survey trees along its road network and plans are being made to provide information to householders and landowners who may have trees with Ash Dieback Disease within falling distance of roads, well-used paths and other areas well-used by the public or themselves.
+The council have surveyed trees along its road network and may contact householders and landowners where trees with Ash Dieback Disease are within falling distance of roads, well-used paths and other areas well-used by the public or themselves.